th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/setup-hardware.md

 4. Click Button **Write**
 5. Done!

-You can attach a screen, keyboard and mouse to enable SSH and configure WIFI connection.
+You can attach a screen, keyboard and mouse to enable SSH and configure WI-FI connection.

 The username is ``pi`` and the password is ``raspberry``.
 You should [change the password](https://www.raspberrypi.org/documentation/linux/usage/users.md){:target="_blank"} immediately.

-## Optionally SSH and WIFI configuration
+## Optionally SSH and WI-FI configuration

-If you want to start the Raspberry Pi headless, you can enable SSH and configure the WIFI connection before starting.
+If you want to start the Raspberry Pi headless, you can enable SSH and configure the WI-FI connection before starting.

 ## Enable SSH
 {: .no_toc }